KerenLab/CellTune-App/docs/documentation/features.md

 ![Feature_Group_Create_Regions](/assets/documentation/Feature_Group_Create_Regions.png){: width="65%"}

-Click `Create Feature Group` to accept, this will open a window where you can give the feature group a name:
+Click `Create Feature Group` to accept.
+This will open a window where you can give the feature group a name:

 ![Feature_Group_Create_Name](/assets/documentation/Feature_Group_Create_Name.png){: width="55%"}

-and finally when done will get the following message:
+and finally when done you will get the following message:

 ![ComputeFeatures_Finished](/assets/documentation/ComputeFeatures_Finished.png){: width="55%"}